fdieulle/sharper/README.md

 For more details about the static interactions [see](https://github.com/fdieulle/sharper/docs/net-interactions.md)

+### How to wrap .Net object into R6 class

-To easily manipulate this .Net objects you can wrap them into a R6 class named `NetObject`.
+To easily manipulate this .Net objects you can wrap `dotnet` objects into a R6 base class named `NetObject`.
 This class provides you some function as follow:

 * `get`: Gets a property value
 * `set`: Sets a property value
 * `call`: Call a member method
-* `as`: Cast the current `R6Class` to another `R6Class` which has to inherit from `NetObject` by keeping the same `externalptr`.
+* `as`: Cast the current `R6Class` to another `R6Class` which has to inherit from `NetObject` by keeping the same `externalptr` (`dotnet` object pointer).

 For more details about the static interactions [see](https://github.com/fdieulle/sharper/docs/net-interactions.md)

 ### How to generate R6 classes from .Net types

 Because .Net is an OOP language you can have a lot of classes to use in your R scripts.
-The package provides you a function which generates R6 classes from .Net types.
+The package provides you a function which automatically generates for you R6 classes from .Net types.

 * `netGenerateR6(typeNames, file)`: Generate R6 classes from .Net types